laflaren/ZWAustin/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's a mock business to showcase knowledge about frontend, usabiltiy, and backend.
+Climate chaos increasing at this rate necessitates zero waste individual & family unit lifestyles, business models, and community guidelines.
+This site offers advice, and included example services.

 ## Available Scripts